miabobia/moviemosaic/readme.md

 - there is something fishy going on with the username_info text.
 I think i set it up wrong for displaying the last date only if they choose the last 30 days option

 - need to add options to display last month?

+- add column to RESULTS table that stores file_paths.
+I want file_paths to images served up in dynamic page instead of inserting blobs straight into HTML so browser can cache
+- database_janitor needs to account for this as well.